phuongnttruong/Cyber-Security-Base-2023-Course-Project-I/README.md

 To fix this flaw, we should only pass the necessary information to the template context.
 For example, we could create a new list of topics that only includes the necessary information such as topic name and ID.
 Then we can pass this new list to the template instead of the questions variable.
 This would reduce the amount of sensitive information being exposed to the client-side.

-To add tests to our project, we can simply add the necessary code to the existing tests.py file.
 ```
 def topicsView(request):
     questions = question.objects.all().values('id', 'topic', 'difficulty')